This page provides an overview of ongoing efforts to expand east–west rail service in Massachusetts.

-Two (2) Stakeholder Committee meetings and four (4) public meetings were held to support the ongoing work of the NNERI Study.
+Two (2) Stakeholder Committee meetings and four (4) public meetings were held to support the ongoing work of the NNEIRI Study.

-Five (5) Stakeholder Committee meetings were held to support the ongoing work of the NNERI Study.
+Five (5) Stakeholder Committee meetings were held to support the ongoing work of the NNEIRI Study.

 The group Citizens for a Palmer Rail Stop was established to advocate for East-West Rail and a future station in Palmer.